-This hard-hitting classic is the only WW1 play written by a soldier who fought in the war.
-A London critic at the time said, “This is less a play than a memorial to the dead.”
+So as we enter the final year of the Great War Centenary we are delighted that, for those who missed it in 2017, there is another chance to catch this hard-hitting classic – the only play set in the First World War written by a soldier who fought in the war, a play which a London critic at the time said was , “This is less a play than a memorial to the dead.”

 This topic supports: